91Act/curl-unity/Readme.md

         easy.url = "https://nghttp2.org";
         easy.useHttp2 = true;
         easy.timeout = 5000;
-        easy.performCallback = OnPerformCallback;
+        // NOTICE: This callback may be invoked on other thread easy.performCallback = OnPerformCallback;

         // You could also create your own CurlMulti instance